UN calls on Libyan parliament to focus on preparations for elections

-The UNSMIL said in a statement that it has received, with concerns, reports that the HoR has passed a no-confidence motion against the Government of National Unity (GNU), Xinhua news agency reported.
+The UNSMIL "has received, with concerns, reports that the House of Representatives (HoR) has passed a no-confidence motion against the Government of National Unity (GNU)," UNSMIL said in a statement.

 The UNSMIL urged the parliament to complete the work on the parliamentary elections law the next week.

 "The mission confirms that the current GNU remains the legitimate government up until it is replaced by another government through a regular process, following the elections.
-Its focus remains bringing the country towards the parliamentary and presidential elections on Dec.
-24, 2021 and providing the necessary services to the people," the mission said.
+Its focus remains to bring the country towards the parliamentary and presidential elections on December 24, 2021 and providing the necessary services to the people," the mission said.

 Dbeibah on Tuesday called on his supporters to protest against the parliament, adding that he would hold honest and free elections later this year.